smonsays/contrastive-meta-learning/fewshot/README.md

 See the related [issue in torchmeta](https://github.com/tristandeleu/pytorch-meta/issues/134)

 2. We experimented with multiprocessing to parallelize computation over batches of data.
 Please adjust the arguments `--max_batches_process` `--max_batches_process_test` to adjust the usage of your GPU.
 The values used in `commands.sh` should enable running the experiments on 12GB GPUs.
 The very first time you execute the code, the multiprocessing might run into problems.
-Please just stop and reexecute.
+Please just reexecute.

 Please do not hesitate to contact us if you have questions, remarks or interesting things to discuss.